Construct Sparse Arrays

 └ ┘

-should be a (ndim, nnz)
+In general coords should be a (ndim, nnz) shaped

 array.
-Each row of coords
+Each row of coords contains one dimension of the

 desired sparse array, and each column contains the index

-corresponding to that nonzero element. data
+corresponding to that nonzero element. data contains

 the nonzero elements of the array corresponding to the indices

-.
-Its shape should be (nnz,)
+in coords.
+Its shape should be (nnz,).

-is the same across all the coordinates, it can be passed
+If data is the same across all the coordinates, it can be passed

 in as a scalar.
 For example, the following produces the \(4 \times 4\)